Princess Diana Gets Her Own Commemorative Day: National Kindness Day

 “The Diana Award is a charity legacy to Diana, Princess of Wales’ belief that young people have the power to change the world.
 Our mission is to foster, develop, and inspire positive change in the lives of young people.”

-In launching National Kindness Day, The Diana Award underwent extensive research reports Hello Magazine.
+In launching National Kindness Day, The Diana Award underwent extensive research, reports Hello Magazine.
 They found that the Brits are very kind, with almost three in five Brits saying they have received a random act of kindness this year.
 The Diana Award wants to see this number go up, and have launched a challenge on their website in honor of Princess Diana’s National Kindness Day.

 The goal of the organization is to reach 20,000 random acts of kindness.
 At the time of press, the website for National Kindness Day has logged 349 random acts of kindness.
 Anyone from anywhere in the world can log when they have received a random act of kindness on the website, and honor the memory of Princess Diana when they do so.

-Those that aren’t sure what a random act of kindness is, can find examples on the website.
-Those include things like receiving a compliment from a stranger, or being given directions when one is lost.
+Those that aren’t sure what a random act of kindness is can find examples on the website.
+Those include things like receiving a compliment from a stranger or being given directions when one is lost.
 The study shows women are more likely than men to receive a random act of kindness, and millennials are also more likely to receive a random act of kindness than any other generation.

 Chief Executive Officer of The Diana Award, Tessy Ojo, had the following to say of the day launched in Princess Diana’s memory.